viqizevic/SQP-vs.-Semismooth-Newton/README.markdown

   * Directory **test** contains Matlab and Java files for the test

-    * The Matlab files in this directory with the prefix *test_all* can be used to run all the test files.
+    * The Matlab files in this directory with the prefix `test_all` can be used to run all the test files.

     * Each test problem as Matlab test file can be found in the different subdirectories.
       Every test problem get his own directory.
       Some problems can used the same objective function.
-      The first problem, which used one objective function, is in directory '[function_name]_func'.
+      The first problem, which used one objective function, is in directory `[function_name]_func`.
-      Other problem, which used the same objective function, is in directory '[function_name]_func_[number]'.
+      Other problem, which used the same objective function, is in directory `[function_name]_func_[number]`.
-      With [number] as a suffix to make it differ from the first problem.
+      With `[number]` as a suffix to make it differ from the first problem.
       Example: We have two problems with the same function *Rosenbrock* but different box constraints.
       Thus, the first problem can be found in directory *rosenbrock_func*, the second problem in *rosenbrock_func_1*,